shakfu/pymongoose/docs/connection_drain.md

 ```

 **When to use**:
-- ✅ After sending HTTP response
+- [x] After sending HTTP response
-- ✅ After sending last WebSocket message
+- [x] After sending last WebSocket message
-- ✅ When you want client to receive all data
+- [x] When you want client to receive all data

 ### conn.close()